kevinsullivan/cs-dm/notes/_build/html/_sources/04-runnable-math.rst.txt

 -----------------------

-Before moving on to more interesting functions, we must mention the concepts of $types$ and $values$ as they pertain to both $data$ and
-$functions$.
-Two types appear in the example of the $id$ function.
-The first, obvious, one is the type $int$.
-The $values$ of this type are
-$data$ values, namely values representing integers.
-The second type, which is less visible in the example, is the type of the the function,
+Before moving on to more interesting functions, we must mention the concepts of *types* and *values* as they pertain to both *data* and *functions*.
+Two types appear in the example of the *id* function.
+The first, obvious, one is the type *int*.
+The *values* of this type are *data* values, namely values representing integers.
+The second type, which is less visible in the example, is the type of the the function, *id*, itself.
-$id$, itself.
 As the function takes an argument of type *int* and also returns a value of type *int*, we say that the type of *id* is :math:`int \rightarrow int`.
 You can pronounce this type as *int to int*.